tipam/pi3d/ReadMe.rst

 #.  **CollisionBalls.py** More bouncing balls across the screen -
     this time  bouncing off each other on the desktop

+There are actually at least 50 demos showing a variety of ways of using pi3d with different levels of complexity.

 Files and folders in this repository
 ====================================